-- Mrs Razey and Mr Dellow is available to support families in their role as Pastoral Leads.
-They are able to offer a range of support and impartial advice including: - Signposting parents to different organisations that may help them such as Plymouth Information Advice and Support for SEND (PIAS). - Listening and talking to parents about their anxieties or difficulties. - Providing support for parents to help them deal with parenting challenges such as behaviour, sleeping, eating, bereavement and other difficulties. - Depending on the issue, the class teachers, Executive Headteacher and SENCO are also able to offer advice and support. - Parents can also access the Plymouth Online directory for further advice or support: - SEND Local Offer Plymouth Online Directory
+- Mrs Warne is available to support families in her role as the Family Support Advisor.
+She is able to offer a range of support and impartial advice including: - Signposting parents to different organisations that may help them such as Plymouth Information Advice and Support for SEND (PIAS) Plymouth Information Advice and Support for SEND - Listening and talking to parents about their anxieties or difficulties. - Providing support for parents to help them deal with parenting challenges such as behaviour, sleeping, eating, bereavement and other difficulties. - Depending on the issue, the class teachers, Executive Headteacher and SENCO are also able to offer advice and support. - Parents can also access the Plymouth Online directory for further advice or support: - SEND Local Offer Plymouth Online Directory